jakublipinski/jakublipinski.com/en/index.markdown

 You can connect me on [LinkedIn](https://www.linkedin.com/in/jakublipinski/), [Twitter](https://twitter.com/jakublipinski) or [GitHub](https://github.com/jakublipinski).

 ## Past
+I conducted some [research](research) in the field of bioinformatics.

 I co-founded [Polidea](polidea) and run it for its first crazy 7 years.
 I was non-executive chairman of the supervisory board after that.
 Snowflake acquired Polidea in Feb 2021.

 I co-founded [SolidStamp](solidstamp) - an on-chain registry of Ethereum smart contract audits.